jazware/jazco-dev/_posts/2024-09-24-jetstream.md

 Using this dictionary, `zstd` essentially uses it's smallest encoded representations for the most frequently seen patterns in the sample data.
 In our case, where we're compressing serialized JSON with a common event shape and lots of common property names, training a dictionary on a large number of real events should allow us to represent the common elements among messages in the smallest number of bytes.

-For take two of Jetstream with `zstd`, I decided to use a single encoder for the whole service that utilizes a custom dictionary trained on 100,000 real events.
+For take two of Jetstream with `zstd`, let's to use a single encoder for the whole service that utilizes a custom dictionary trained on 100,000 real events.

 We can use this encoder to compress _every_ event as we see it, before persisting and emitting it to consumers.
 Now we end up with two copies of every event, one that's just serialized JSON, and one that's statelessly compressed to `zstd` using our dictionary.

 Any consumers that want compression can have a copy of the dictionary on their end to initialize a decoder, then when we broadcast the shared compressed event, all consumers can read it without any state or context issues.

+_This requires the consumers and server to have a pre-shared dictionary, which is a major drawback of this implementation but good enough for our purposes._

-That leaves the problem of event playback for clients that want compression.
+That leaves the problem of event playback for compression-enabled clients.

 An easy solution here is to just store the compressed events as well!

 Since we're only sticking the JSON records into our PebbleDB, the actual size of the 24 hour playback window is <8GB with sstable compression.
-If we store a copy of the JSON serialized event _and_ a copy of the `zstd` compressed event, we only end up doubling our storage requirements at most.
+If we store a copy of the JSON serialized event _and_ a copy of the `zstd` compressed event, this will, at most, double our storage requirements.

 Then during playback, if the consumer requests compression, we can just shuffle bytes out of the compressed version of the DB into their socket instead of having to move it through a `zstd` encoder.